gaurav4ever/IP-Management-System/README.md

 # Login-System
-A login system in PHP and MySql
+A login system using PHP and MySql.
 -> Login system for NIC organization for managing IP addresses.